ffrancacorrea/indeed_scraping/README.md

 # indeed_scraping

-Simple web scraping of the employment-related search engine for job listings Indeed in order to find the mean of the data engineer salaries available on the site.
+Simple web scraping of the employment-related search engine for job listings Indeed in order to find the mean of the data engineer salaries in Paris available on the site.

 ## get_job_title